 To stand out, you need to come up with an attention-grabbing paragraph that will stop them in their tracks and get them focused.
 This is called a “hook”.

 There are a couple of ways in which you can do it.
 You can start with:

 - An anecdote

 - A powerful quote

 Example: “More than 70 percent of workers say they don’t feel satisfied with their career choices, and I believe we have a serious epidemic on our hands.”

-Being humble yet eager and ambitious is the attitude you need to present if you want to get the scholarship.
+Being humble yet ambitious is the attitude you need to present if you want to get financial aid for your studies.

-Do not be demanding, arrogant, or appear as a beggar.
+Do not be demanding, arrogant, or appear like a beggar.
 This will disqualify you immediately.

 Rather, be nice, positive, optimistic, future-oriented, respectful, and promising.
-The kind of attitude goes a long way.
+This kind of attitude goes a long way.

 Try to stir the imagination of the recipients of your essay.
 How this money is going to help you move ahead?
 What great things are you going to accomplish in the future?
 What do you want to do when you graduate?
 What are your goals for the next 5 years?
 How are you going to help people and contribute to society?